 It is the most common type.
-It is used to purchase goods or services that are not time-sensitive and have a known price.
+It purchases goods or services that are not time-sensitive and have a known price.

 Time & Materials purchase order

-It is a document used to purchase goods or services on an as-needed basis.
+It is a document used to purchase goods or services as needed.
 These types of orders allow for flexibility in terms of the timing and amount of products or services purchased.

 The buyer can use this type of order when they can’t predict how much they will need.
 The supplier will then bill the buyer for the actual items or services provided, plus any shipping or service fees.

 A purchase order is an agreement between a buyer and seller in which the buyer agrees to pay a set price for a good or service.